llambiel/letsecureme/post.md

 ## Basic security hardening

-We are ready to work on our cloud instance, but before beginning to play with certificates and web services, we're going to apply a few elementary security best practices:
+You are now ready to work on our cloud instance, but before beginning to play with certificates and web services, we're going to apply a few elementary security best practices:

-On the firewall side we need to allow only the required traffic and deny any other transit.
+On the firewall side you need to allow only the required traffic and deny any other transit.
 Specifically we'll need to add the rules below:

 * 22 (SSH)
 * 80 (HTTP)